-Considering the fairly strong duty under the Equality Act it should perhaps not be surprising that schools are increasingly making efforts to better include trans, non-binary and gender non-conforming pupils (Powys Maurice, 2019).
+Although the legal position of trans and non-binary pupils in single-sex schools is not entirely clear cut and has been subject to some contestation, given the increasing prevalence of students identifying as trans or non-binary at an early age it should perhaps not be surprising that schools are increasingly making efforts to better include trans, non-binary and gender non-conforming pupils (Paechter, 2020; Powys Maurice, 2019).
 Part of the challenge of a prefigurative law reform project is that its objective is not to carry out a socio-legal analysis of what is happening right now with regard to specific legal provisions; rather, it is to discuss what might be the case if the law were to change in a way that removes individuals’ legal gender status.
 Based on current legal, policy and social developments one might assume that any future changes to legal gender status would make little difference to current moves toward a more diverse understanding of what it means to be a single-sex school through the inclusion of trans and non-binary pupils.
 However, these current developments raise important questions regarding the role of values and principles in making changes to school rules and policies.
 Namely, what kinds of educational, moral and normative principles come to the fore when school leaders have to decide whether and how to accommodate trans and non-binary students, for instance are decisions made on the basis of ensuring consistency or an ideal of inclusivity?
 On what basis are changes made or rejected?
 What are the effects of such changes on the character or role of single-sex schools?

 In concrete terms, attempts to include trans and non-binary pupils, generally initiated by headteachers or students, often focus on practical changes.
 For instance, a number of schools have changed their uniform policies, which often serve to most visibly police students’ gender expression (Carlile, 2018), to allow students to wear traditionally gendered items like skirts or trousers regardless of their legal gender status.
 Similarly, many schools allow students to go by their preferred name and pronouns, which may or may not match their legal documentation.
 In fact both these changes are now formally recommended by the National Education Union (2019).
 Beyond this, schools also increasingly allow students to access changing rooms and bathrooms in line with their gender even when this does not correspond to their sex as registered on their birth certificate.
 As one interviewee noted, it was possible for girls’ schools to accommodate pupils who do not identify as female: